 Memory Pooling and communication

 New memory hierarchy

-OriginalGaudenzio Meneghesso
+Original Rev from Gaudenzio Meneghesso

 MEMORY TECHNOLOGY (MT)

 Papers are solicited in the areas related to embedded and standalone memory technology.
 This includes advances in both conventional memories including SRAM, DRAM and Flash, and emerging memories including ReRAM, MRAM, PCRAM, ferroelectric memory, crosspoint memory and selectors, organic memory and NEMS‐based memory, as well as their applications in the areas of AI and near-Memory compute.
 Topics span from demonstration of novel device concepts to fully integrated memory arrays, and from product prototyping to manufacturing related challenges and solutions.
 Demonstrations of manufacturing maturity of emerging memories and future scaling of conventional memories to solve the memory wall issues are of high interest.
 Submission of papers on novel device concepts and demonstrations, novel integration schemes, novel circuit design schemes, and novel memory architectures that enhance memory performance, scaling, 3D stacking, capacity/bandwidth increasing, and power/energy reduction are strongly encouraged.
 Papers based on novel device physics and in-memory computing may be transferred to EDT or NC at the discretion of the committee.